 The Space bar is used exclusively to add one space between consecutive words.
-There should never be 2 consecutive spaces in any document.
+There should never be 2 consecutive spaces in any document (double-spacing is an old and outdated practice).
 Normal rules apply as to where spaces should appear.
 Watch specifically for the following:

 There should never be spaces:

 - between a word and a full stop, comma, colon or semi-colon